private-staticvoid/chickbites-beta/README.md

 # 🍗📦 ChickBites Beta - ROMS: Restaurant Ordering Management System (Chicken Restaurant System)

-ChickBites Beta is the **second version** of the restaurant ordering management system designed for ChickBites, a chicken restaurant.
+ChickBites Beta is a ROmS and the **second version** of the restaurant ordering management system designed for ChickBites, a chicken restaurant.
 This version is a **web-based implementation** that allows customers to browse the menu, add meals to a cart, and proceed to checkout.
 Orders are stored locally in the browser using **Local Storage**.

 ___**This project is developed as a university requirement for the course CTAPDEVL: Web Systems and Technologies.**___